atas/ssg/README.md

 * Pages: see examples in `./pages`.
 Page URLs are derived from the file name. `my-post.md` will be `yoursite. com/my-post`.

 * Blog Posts: see examples in `./posts`.
 Post URLs are derived from `slug` key in the front matter.
+Blog post files start with an id e.g. 2_some_title.md and IDs are used to sort them in descending order.
+It's a string comparison sort, not numeric.

+* Layout changes: see `./layout` directory.

 * Open file `./layout/footer.php` to add your tracking code like Google Analytics, Matomo (Piwik), etc.
     * If using advanced analytics, add a GDPR banner, or use analytics with anonymisation.
 See my blog post about
       more: https://www.atasasmaz.com/p/gdpr-friendly-analytics

-* Layout changes: see `./layout` directory.

 * CSS changes: `less` is used to generate `css` files, see `./assets/styles` directory.
+  * Check `.github/workflows/build-and-deploy.yml` and remove line pointing to the `.less` file if you don't want to LESS and use good old CSS.

 ## Having custom PHP files to HTML